 The low abundance of parent plants or the influence of other factors during burial (e.g., temperature) may be responsible for the poor preservation of palynological fossils (e.g., Zhao, 1989; Traverse, 2007; Looy and Hotton, 2014).
-In our study, the spore-pollen fossils recorded a decreased rapidly in the middle part of the Sunjiagou Formation (at the base of bed 20), accompanied by the disappearance of Ullmannia-Yuania assemblage (Chu et al., 2015, 2017), the rapid decline of TOC content (from 0.3 wt. % to 0.01 wt. %) (Wu et al., 2020), the onset of the negative13Corg excursion (Wu et al., 2020), the shift of lithology (from greyish-green sandstone and mudstone to purplish-red mudstone), the appearance of calcareous nodules (Fig. 2d), frequently wildfires (Fig. 3), and subsequently CIA* values decreased (Figs. 3, 8).
-These anomalies predate the spikes of CIA* and Ni values associated with PTME, so we consider that the rapid decline of spore-pollen content is mainly related to the onset of end-Permian terrestrial ecosystems collapse (EPTC) in the study area (see Discussion 5.1).
+In our study, the diversity and abundance of spore-pollen fossils decreased rapidly in the middle part of the Sunjiagou Formation (at the base of bed 20), accompanied by the disappearance of Ullmannia-Yuania assemblage (Chu et al., 2015, 2017), a rapid decline in TOC content (from 0.3 wt. % to 0.01 wt. %) (Wu et al., 2020), the onset of the negative13Corg excursion (Wu et al., 2020), a shift of lithology (from greyish-green sandstone and mudstone to purplish-red mudstone), the appearance of calcareous nodules (Fig. 2d), frequent wildfires (Fig. 3), and a subsequent fall in CIA* values (Figs. 3, 8).
+These anomalies predate the spikes of CIA* and Ni values associated with PTME, so we consider that the rapid decline of spore-pollen content is mainly related to the onset of end-Permian Terrestrial Collapse (EPTC) in the study area (see Discussion 5.1).
 The EPTC in the study area leads to a decline in the abundance of parent plants, which leads to a decline in spore-pollen productivity (e.g., Looy and Hotton, 2014; Zhang et al., 2022).
 In addition, the palynological fossils in the study area were dark in color, and some palynological fossils were severely deformed (such as conifers spp. pollen that could not be identified), which may have been affected by the dry climate.
-Therefore, we consider that the poor preservation of palynological fossils in the purplish-red mudstone in the study area is mainly caused by the decline in the abundance of parent plants linked to EPTC, resulting in the productivity of palynological fossils declining.
+Therefore, we consider that the lack of palynological fossils in the purplish-red mudstone in the study area is a true reflection of the decline in abundance of parent plants linked to the EPTC.

-The characteristic elements and content variation of the palynological fossils can provide an effective method for determining geological age (Ouyang et al., 2017; Lu et al., 2021; Zhang et al., 2022).
-In this study, samples YY-1 to YY-10 were dominated by gymnosperm pollen, followed by fern spore.
-This is obviously different from the palynological assemblage with the dominant fern spore in the Xiashihezi and Shangshihezi formations (Zhu, 1993).
+The characteristic elements and assemblages of palynological fossils are effective for biostratigraphic assignment of the studied strata (Ouyang et al., 2017; Lu et al., 2021; Zhang et al., 2022).
+In this study, samples YY-1 to YY-10 were dominated by gymnosperm pollen, followed by fern spores.
+This is different from the palynological assemblages dominated by fern spores in the Xiashihezi and Shangshihezi formations (Zhu, 1993).
 Similar phenomena have been recorded in other regions of the NCP, such as the Liulin area in Shanxi Province (Hou and Ouyang, 2000) and the Ruzhou area in Henan Province (Wang, 1997).
-In addition, there are also palynological genera (e.g., Lueckisporite, Alisporites, and Protohaploxypinus) with solid chronological significance in the study area.
-Among them, the Lueckisporite only existed in the Late Permian and was found in the Tarim (Hou, 1990; Ouyang et al., 2004), Junggar (Ouyang et al., 1993), and Turpan-Hami (Liu, 2000) basins and the Pakistan area (Balme, 1995).
-The high content of Alisporites also occurs in the Tarim basin of northwestern China during the Late Permian (Hou, 1990; Ouyang et al., 2004).
-The Protohaploxypinus is also one of the most common genera during the Permian-Triassic transition (Gao et al., 2018).
-At the same time, the Permian Gulisporites were also found in the study area (Xing et al., 2021), which is also regarded as one of the characteristic elements of the Late Paleozoic (Ouyang and Hou, 1999).
-In conclusion, the palynological assemblages in the study area may be similar to those of the Late Permian Changxingian stage (Lueckisporites Virkkiae-Jugasporites Schaubergeroides) in the NCP (Ouyang and Hou, 1999) and reflect the geological age of the Changxingian stage during the Late Permian.
+In addition, there are also palynological genera (e.g., Lueckisporites, Alisporites, and Protohaploxypinus) with solid chronological significance in the study area.
+Among these, Lueckisporites is only known from the Late Permian and was found in the Tarim (Hou, 1990; Ouyang et al., 2004), Junggar (Ouyang et al., 1993), and Turpan-Hami (Liu, 2000) basins and in Pakistan (Balme, 1995).
+A high content of Alisporites also occurs in the Tarim basin of northwestern China during the Late Permian (Hou, 1990; Ouyang et al., 2004).
+Protohaploxypinus is also one of the most common genera during the Permian-Triassic transition (Gao et al., 2018).
+The Permian genus Gulisporites was also found in the study area (Xing et al., 2021), and this is regarded as one of the characteristic elements of the Late Paleozoic (Ouyang and Hou, 1999).
+In conclusion, the palynological assemblages in the study area are be similar to those of the Late Permian Changxingian Stage (Lueckisporites Virkkiae-Jugasporites Schaubergeroides) in the NCP (Ouyang and Hou, 1999) and strongly suggest a Late Permian age for the relevant beds.